zammad/zammad-documentation/install/docker-compose/environment.rst

    * - NGINX_PORT
      - ``8080``
      - The port Nginx will listen on.
-     - .. include:: /install/docker-compose/nginx-specific.include.rst
+     -
    * - NGINX_SERVER_NAME
      - ``_``
      - By default the Nginx container of Zammad will respond to all request.
        You can provide your IP / FQDN if you want to.
-     - .. include:: /install/docker-compose/nginx-specific.include.rst
+     -
    * - NGINX_SERVER_SCHEME
      - ``\$scheme``
      - If the Nginx container for Zammad **is not** the upstream server (aka you're using another proxy in front of nginx) ``$scheme`` may be wrong.
 You can set the correct scheme ``http`` or ``https`` if needed.
-     - .. include:: /install/docker-compose/nginx-specific.include.rst
+     -
    * - ZAMMAD_RAILSSERVER_HOST
      - ``zammad-railsserver``
      - Host name of the rails server container.